-To limit creating a procedure that may serve to only increase costs and provide less privacy protection, a reasonable method deemed appropriate and within the guidelines offered by the lowa Workforce Development would be a signed written agreement.
-This agreement would serve to provide assurances from all staff responsible for handling the collecting and reporting of personally identifiable information (PII).
+To limit creation of a procedure that may increase costs and provide less privacy protection, a reasonable method deemed appropriate and within the guidelines offered by lowa Workforce Development would be a signed written agreement.
+This agreement would provide assurances from all staff responsible for collecting and reporting personally identifiable information (PII).
 The written agreement must:

-- 1. Designate the individual as an authorized representative; - 2.
-Specify the information to be disclosed and the purpose for using it; - 3.
-State that the information when no longer needed will be destroyed; and - 4.
-Establish policies and procedures to protect personally identifiable information (PII) from further disclosure and unauthorized use.
+- 1. Designate the individual as an authorized representative - 2.
+Specify the information to be disclosed and the purpose for using it - 3.
+State that the information, when no longer needed, will be destroyed - 4.
+Establish policies and procedures to protect personally identifiable information (PII) from further disclosure and unauthorized use